Ming1206/ming/answer2.md

-O(n), since I compare the character whole array each time.
+O(n), since I compare the character with whole array each time.